Safeguarding at St Alban’s

 St Alban’s school follows all Safeguarding and Child Protection procedures according to legal guidance and Camden Local Authority.
 The safety and wellbeing of the children is our key priority.

 All staff attend training annually in order to ensure that everyone is up to date with the most current Safeguarding and Child Protection legislation.

 The school has a rigorous monitoring system in place in order to track pupils’ safety and wellbeing.
 This could at times include contacting Social Care or other outside agencies, if concerns are raised.
 The school will always endeavour to continue good communication with parents with regards to any concerns.

 The local authority requires Headteachers to report any obvious or suspected case of child abuse - which includes non-accidental injury, severe physical neglect, emotional abuse and/or sexual abuse.
 This procedure is intended to protect children at risk and schools are encouraged to take the attitude that where there are grounds for suspicion it is better to be safe than sorry.
 This does mean that Headteachers risk upsetting some parents by reporting a case which, on investigation, proves unfounded.
 In such circumstances, it is hoped that parents and carers, appreciating how difficult it is for Headteachers to carry out this delicate responsibility, would accept that the Headteacher was acting in what were believed to be the child's best interest.

-All concerns should be referred immediately to the Designated Safeguarding Lead (Rebecca) or in her absence the Deputy Designated Safeguarding Leads (Jayne or Elaine).
+All concerns should be referred immediately to the Designated Safeguarding Lead (Kathryn) or in her absence the Deputy Designated Safeguarding Leads (Jayne or Elaine).

-Please find a copy of the Safeguarding and Child Protection policy in the “Key Information” section, under “Policies”.
+Please find a copy of the Safeguarding and Child Protection policy and the Online Safety policy in the “Key Information” section, under “Policies”.